-Guidance services shall include counseling; orientation; individual inventory; information for self-understanding and educational and occupational planning; placement; and follow-up.
+Guidance services shall include counseling; orientation; individual inventory; information for self-understanding and educational and occupational planning; placement in appropriate program or curriculum and follow-up.

-Accurate and complete individual, permanent, and cumulative records for each student shall be maintained in a safe place where they can be used conveniently by members of the school's professional staff.
+Accurate and complete individual, permanent, and cumulative records for students shall be maintained in a safe place where they can be used conveniently by members of the school's professional staff.
 These shall include records of student scholarship, attendance, health, extra-curricular activities, work experience, vocational preference, and special aptitudes and interest.

 Guidance counselors, in cooperation with teachers and administrators, shall assist each student in planning a program of study.
-The number of subjects and type of course taken by a student should be determined through guidance and should be related to his needs and abilities.
+The number of subjects and type of course taken by a student should be determined through guidance and should be related to the individual's needs and abilities.